Visit interesting galleries in the Vatican Museums!

 Room of Animals

 Set up by Pope Pius V, the aim was to create a stone zoo.
-Coloured marbles were used for effect.
+Colored marbles were used for effect.

 Set up in 1838, this gallery is filled with large tapestries prepared by the New School.